Warren, Van Buren, Cannon, Overton, Cumberland, Fentress and nearby assistance programs.

 Cannon County EMA Food and Shelter Program - Provides emergency food, meals and shelter for Cannon County residents, houses families that have suffered losses due to fire and natural disasters.
 Limited financial assistance for paying utilities and rent in emergency situations available on a one-time basis.
 Call the Liberty TN agency at (615) 563-2026.

 Salvation Army Social Services is available in the Upper Cumberland region.
-May be able to help with electric bill assistance, prescription medicine, and other emergency services.
-Distributes EFSP funds for Warren, Van Buren, and Cannon Counties as well as other regions.
-It also operates a food voucher program, furniture, clothing closet and gives emergency food from pantry.
-Have to have a cut off notice for electric bill assistance.
-Call 305-6200, or learn more.
+The faith based Christian charity may be able to help with electric bill assistance, prescription medicine, and other emergency services.
+They also Distribute EFSP funds for Warren, Van Buren, and Cannon Counties as well as other regions Have to have a cut off notice for electric bill assistance

 East Sparta Church of God - Provides financial assistance to be used to pay for utilities and energy bills for those in need in White County.
 515 E Bockman Way, Sparta, TN 38583, call (931) 837-3356